What Is Shoulder Pain? Causes, Symptoms, and Treatment Options

-Shoulder pain is one of the most common joint complaints, affecting your ability to work, exercise, sleep, and perform everyday tasks.
-The shoulder is the most mobile joint in the body — and that mobility makes it particularly vulnerable to injury, inflammation, and wear over time.
+Shoulder pain is one of the most common joint complaints in the world.
+It affects people of all ages and activity levels.
+The shoulder is the most mobile joint in the body — and that wide range of motion is what makes it so useful and so vulnerable.

 Common Symptoms